 - Carry a cell phone with international coverage.

 - Safeguard your data and electronic devices before you travel by minimizing the confidential data on the devices you bring, especially in high-risk countries such as China and Russia.
+Border and Customs agents may demand access to your devices before allowing entry into the country.

 - Be cognizant of your privacy settings on social media.
 You may want to turn off location services on certain apps and sites as well as change the privacy settings to be more private while you are abroad.